Andrew-McGee/foam/README.md

 - Album play and shuffle buttons and functions
 - Previous and Next skip buttons working
 - Album view and artist track views now create a queue when played.
+- iFrame to separate player from content
+- favourites view
+- Queue pulldown from micro player

 #### _Not Yet Working_
-- iFrame to separate player from content
 - Track seeking via slider
 - All artists view, all tracks view, playlists view
 - Search
 - pagination
-- Queue pulldown and queue manipulation
+- Queue manipulation (add to queue)
-- Favouriting and favourites
+- Adding or removing favourites (tagged)
 - advanced player option

 ## Contributions